aksnzhy/xlearn/doc/api_list.rst

   --quiet              :  Don't print any evaluation information during the training and
                           just train the model quietly.

-  -alpha               :  Used by ftrl.
+  -alpha               :  Hyper parameters used by ftrl.

-  -beta                :  Used by ftrl.
+  -beta                :  Hyper parameters used by ftrl.

-  -lambda_1            :  Used by ftrl.
+  -lambda_1            :  Hyper parameters used by ftrl.

-  -lambda_2            :  Used by ftrl.
+  -lambda_2            :  Hyper parameters used by ftrl.

 For Prediction: ::